harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Rise above love, If love enslaves and puts you in a hole
 >
->Forget not just the  thorns, but also the roses strewn in your path
+>Ignore the  thorns and also the roses strewn in your path
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >